-PETERBOROUGH HOCKEY ASSOCIATION REP UNIFORM / EIPMENT POLICY
+PETERBOROUGH HOCKEY ASSOCIATION REP UNIFORM / EQUIPMENT POLICY

 Our image and branding as the Peterborough Hockey Association is very important to us and one that players and families take pride in.
 In order for teams to remain consistent this policy shall outline the dress code for all Rep teams from Novice to Midget as described below.
 We feel it is important for us as an Association to have a consistent appearance when our teams are representing the centre, either home or away.
 It is for this reason that certain items need to be purchased from the Peterborough Hockey Association’s approved vendors.
 The PHA reserves the right to change vendors and clothing products based on an annual review of vendor pricing, performance and clothing options.
 Teams will be notified at the beginning of each season where clothing items, jerseys and custom hockey pants may be purchased.
 As a reminder, The Pete’s Store has the exclusive rights to use the Peterborough Petes "Petes" logo.
 Any clothing purchased with this logo must be purchased through or agreed upon by the Peterborough Petes Organization Merchandising Department.